Adrian, Missouri

-Adrian is a city in northern Bates County, Missouri, U.S. It is part of the Kansas City metropolitan area.
-The population was 1,677 at the 2010 census.
+Adrian is a city in northern Bates County, Missouri, United States.
+It is part of the Kansas City metropolitan area.
+Its population was 1,730 at the 2020 census.

 History

 Adrian was platted in 1880 when the Missouri Pacific Railroad was extended to that point.
 Some say the city was named by settlers who hailed from Adrian, Michigan, while others believe the city was named after Adrian Talmadge, the son of a railroad official.
 A post office has been in operation at Adrian since 1880.